-Laser hair removal is applicable to practically all parts of the body where hair grows—the face, underarms, legs, chest, back, hands, feet, backside, and bikini or groin areas.
-Compared to electrolysis, which works from follicle to follicle, laser hair removal can target larger areas in one go.
+Laser hair removal is applicable to practically all parts of the body where hair grows—the face, underarms, legs, chest, back, hands, feet and buttocks.
+Compared to electrolysis which works from one follicle at a time, lasers can target larger areas in one go.

-Most women ask for laser hair removal on the underarms, legs, and bikini areas while for the majority of men, it’s the chest, back, and arms.
+Most women ask for laser hair removal on the underarms, legs, and bikini areas while it’s the chest, back, and arms for men.
 Unwanted hair on the face is usually on the eyebrows (the “unibrows,” to be exact), the upper lip, and the jawline in females and males alike.

 On which skin colours does laser hair removal work best?

 As a rule of thumb, the coarser and darker the hair, the better laser hair removal works.
 A decade or so ago, laser hair removal may not have been that effective on blonde, gray, and red or ginger hair.
-That’s because these hair colours don’t have chromophore in their molecules, which absorb the energy from the laser.
-But even if you have light hair, your roots may be dark, which the dermatologist can check.
+That’s because these hair colours don’t have chromophores, or the melanin found in hair follicles, which absorb the energy from the laser.

 The Aesthetics Centre uses the GentleMax Pro™ by Candela™, widely used in the industry for 20 years now.
 It’s a dual-platform laser that delivers a 755nm Alexandrite laser and a 1064nm Nd:YAG laser.
-It’s used for different treatment options and works on most types of skin/hair, especially Asians and those with darker colouring.
+These two are long-pulsed lasers which means that they have the longest wavelength, but the melanin absorption is less making it much safer on darker skin types.
+Low melanin absorption means it can be used safely with high energy, but the penetration is comparatively less.
+Alexandrite and Nd:YAG laser together works on most types of skin/hair, especially Asians and those with darker skin tone.

 Does hair grow back after laser hair removal?

-Not to worry, even if hair does grow back, the strands will be finer and thinner.
-So, if you’ve had thick and coarse hair pre-laser procedure, the ones that’ll grow back after the treatment wouldn’t appear as dark and dense.
+If you’ve had thick and coarse hair before laser hair removal, the ones that’ll grow back after the treatment are often finer, lighter, and less likely to be noticed than before.
 Again, the best way to find out is by consulting with a licensed dermatologist.

 Lasers can reduce the number of hairs by 40% to 80%.
-Note that laser treatments are only effective during the anagen phase when the hair is actively growing from the follicle and contains the most melanin.
-Only 20% of our hairs at any given time are in this phase, which is why multiple sessions are required to effectively target all the hair follicles.
+This is because lasers are most effective during anagen, when hair follicles contain more melanin.
+However, only 20% of our hair is in this phase at any given time – so multiple sessions must be done to target all the follicles.

 How many laser treatments does it take to see results?

-It usually takes 6 to 10 sessions to reduce the hair, but there’s little or no downtime involved.
-This means that right after the procedure, you can walk out of the clinic and go on with your daily activities as usual.
+Multiple treatments are required to achieve the significant hair removal effect, and this can vary for each patient.
+Usually, it can take about 6 to 10 sessions to reduce the hair, with little or no downtime involved.
+This means that right after the procedure, you can walk out of the clinic and go on with your usual activities.
 To ensure that the skin isn’t stressed, the succeeding treatment sessions are usually spaced out by several weeks.

-Remember: hair grows at different stages, so don’t get discouraged if you notice it growing back after the second week.
-It’s at that time when the follicles that weren’t treated with the laser will go on a growth spurt.
-And that’s why follow-up sessions are required.
-Each person’s hair removal expectation is unique.
+Each person’s hair removal expectation is also considered during treatment.
 Some may already be happy with 50% to 60% hair reduction while others prefer the maximum 80% to 95% effect.
 So, ultimately, the number of sessions you need is up to you.